 If you spend prolonged periods in front of the screen, it’s important to schedule an eye exam with your eye doctor to discuss whether you would benefit from lubricating eye drops or a pair of computer glasses.
 These computer glasses (or blue light glasses) allow your eyes to relax and make you feel as if you’re focusing on faraway objects.
 They also reduce glare and filter out blue light.

-Whether you’re suffering from any of the symptoms related to digital eye strain or simply want to prevent it, we invite you to book an appointment with in .
+Whether you’re suffering from any of the symptoms related to digital eye strain or simply want to prevent it, we invite you to book an appointment with Vision Pro in Spring.
 With the right eye care and work habits, you should be able to successfully and quickly reduce and prevent eye strain.

 Q&A With Our Optometrist